roblaing/swipl-webapp-howto/README.md

 success_handler).
 ```

-If a value does not pass http_paramaters' test, it get thrown away, leaving the variable allocated to it *unground*.
+A snag with the above is that if a value does not pass http_paramaters' test, it get thrown away, leaving the variable allocated to it *unground*.
 This is why I took the more elaborate route of keeping bad input values to use for error messages and return to the browser for editing.

+### Switching from GET to POST

-Switching between GET and POST simply involves editing one line in server.pl:
+A nice thing about http_parameters is that switching between GET and POST simply involves editing one line in server.pl:

 ```prolog
     [form([name('birthday'), action=('/'), method('GET')],